 The official climb angle of the Ninebot Max is 11.3°, or 20%.
-However, users have reported somewhat higher climb angles in real-world scenarios, although not by a lot.
+However, users have reported somewhat higher climb angles in real-world scenarios, and sometimes quite a lot higher.

-The Ninebot Max will climb most hills easily, but will struggle on steeper hills.
+The Ninebot Max will climb most hills easily, and will only struggle on steeper hills.

 The battery of the Ninebot Max is fairly big, and possibly the heaviest element of the scooter.
 It is situated inside the deck.

 The battery specs of the Ninebot Max are:

 - 551 Watt-hours